 The ability of the AM to reproduce the frequency distribution of the different meteorological variables of HiResAFF is shown in Fig. 9 for January and July, respectively.
-The "true" reference distributions of RCAO/ERA40 are shown as shaded lines compared to the distributions reconstructed at the same location in HiResAFF (solid lines).
-In all cases, the distribution types are clearly reconstructed using daily SLP as predictor, including the upper and lower tails and extremes.
+The "true" reference distributions of RCAO (RCAX for T2M) are shown as shaded lines compared to the distributions reconstructed at the same location in HiResAFF (solid lines).
+In all cases, the general distribution types are clearly reconstructed using daily SLP as predictor, including the upper and lower tails and extremes.

-In case of SLP, examples of frequency distributions are shown for grid points show- ing the latitudinal changes in the distribution between de Bilt (52° N, 5.25° E) vs. Haparanda (65.5° N, 24° E).
-The reconstruction clearly reproduces the different climate regimes regarding circulation with prevailing westerly flow and high occurrence of lows in high latitudes visible in the broader distribution and the shift towards lower pressure
+In the SLP case, examples of frequency distributions are shown for grid points showing the latitudinal changes in the distribution between de Bilt ( $52^{\circ}$ N, $5.25^{\circ}$ E) vs. Haparanda ( $65.5^{\circ}$ N, $24^{\circ}$ E).
+The reconstruction clearly reproduces the different climate regimes regarding circulation,